bojzi/jenkins-notifier/readme.md

 # jenkins-notifier

-Display a system notification if the count of unstable jobs in Jenkins changes.
+jenkins-notifier is a CLI utility that displays a system notification if the count of unstable jobs in Jenkins changes.

 Unstable jobs are jobs with the [BallColor enum](http://javadoc.jenkins-ci.org/hudson/model/BallColor.html) of RED, RED_ANIME, YELLOW and YELLOW_ANIME.